 fertile animals: $12.00 3 year tag

-There are four ways to license your pet in Osceola County.
+There are currently three ways to license your pet in Osceola County.
 Click on the one that you want to use, or look at them all then decide.
 All forms of tag applications must be accompanied by a certificate of rabies vaccination from a licensed veterinarian.

 Payment: In addition to a local check, you can use the following debit and credit cards to pay for a pet license.